RaschidJFR/Parse-Server-Backend-Template/Readme.md

 ### Install Gloabl Dependencies ###

-1. Make sure you've installed globally [parse-server](https://www.npmjs.com/package/parse-server) (`$ npm i -g parse-server`).
-Then link it with `$ npm link parse-server`.
+1. Make sure you've installed globally [parse-server](https://www.npmjs.com/package/parse-server) and [express](https://www.npmjs.com/package/express) (`$ npm i -g parse-server express`).
+Then link them to the project: `$ npm link parse-server express`.
 2. You may install either [mongodb-runner](https://www.npmjs.com/package/mongodb-runner) (`$ npm i -g mongodb-runner`) to quickly start testing Parse Server, or [MongoDB Compass Community Edition](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/) to set up a local mongodb server instead.
 The latter enables your local PC to store real data instead of clearing it everytime the Parse Server stops with mongodb-runner.
 3. Optionals:
    * You may want to install [parse-dashboard](https://www.npmjs.com/package/parse-dashboard) (`$ npm i -g parse-dashboard`) so you see and manage your server's data.
-   * If you'll clone from/to your dev and prod databases you'll need [mongodb](https://www.npmjs.com/package/mongodb) and [mongo-clone](https://www.npmjs.com/package/mongo-clone) (`$ npm i -g mongodb mongo-clone`)
+   * If you'll need to clone data from/to your dev and prod databases you'll need [mongodb](https://www.npmjs.com/package/mongodb) and [mongo-clone](https://www.npmjs.com/package/mongo-clone) (`$ npm i -g mongodb mongo-clone`)

 ### Server Configuration ###

 You can set the server's configuration in `parse-server.config.js` and `parse-dashboard.config.json`, inside the `/config` folder.

 1. Set the properties `appId`, `masterKey`, `javascriptKey` and/or `restApiKey` in `parse-server.config.js`.
 The repo has  some default values and you may run it with them, but you'll want to change them later on for the actual production values.
+See the [Parse Server official guide](https://docs.parseplatform.org/parse-server/guide/#usage)
 2. Set the same `appId` and `masterKey` in `parse-dashboard.config.json` (if you'll use the dashboard).
 3. Enable a mongo database endpoint on `mongodb://localhost/<yourAppNameOrWhatever>` and add the path's value in the property `dev` in `databases.json`.

-> * For more server configuration settings see the [Parse Server official guide](https://docs.parseplatform.org/parse-server/guide/#usage).
-> * See the [MongoDB Compass guide](https://docs.mongodb.com/compass/master/databases/#create-a-database) or [mongo-runner instructions](https://www.npmjs.com/package/mongodb-runner) to learn how to create the database endpoint.
+See the [MongoDB Compass guide](https://docs.mongodb.com/compass/master/databases/#create-a-database) or [mongo-runner instructions](https://www.npmjs.com/package/mongodb-runner) to learn how to create the database endpoint.

 ## Editing and Building ##